 Eating your way around the Italian capital

-Adopting the Italian dress code
+Adopting the Italian dress code (as an Afghan)

 Pretty much like for the eating manners, no one cares how you dress either, and this, for someone like me who’s coming from a country where everyone seems interested to see how much of your skin you manage to cover, turned out to be pretty relaxing.